infinitydaemon/OpSec-Kernel/samples/bpf/README.rst

 This directory contains a test stubs, verifier test-suite and examples for using eBPF.
 The examples use libbpf from tools/lib/bpf.

-Note that the XDP-specific samples have been removed from this directory and moved to the xdp-tools repository: https://github.com/xdp-project/xdp-tools See the commit messages removing each tool from this directory for how to convert specific command invocations between the old samples and the utilities in xdp-tools.

 Build dependencies
 ==================

 Compiling requires having installed:
- * clang
+ * clang >= version 3.4.0
- * llvm
+ * llvm >= version 3.7.1
- * pahole

-Consult :ref:`Documentation/process/changes.rst <changes>` for the minimum version numbers required and how to update them.
-Note that LLVM's tool 'llc' must support target 'bpf', list version and supported targets with
-command: ``llc --version``
+Note that LLVM's tool 'llc' must support target 'bpf', list version and supported targets with command: ``llc --version``

 Clean and configuration
 -----------------------